Nenotriple/img-txt_viewer/README.md

 > [!NOTE]
 > - Prepare Your Files:
->    - If you choose to include a text pair for an image, ensure they share the same basenames.
+>    - If you choose to include a text pair for an image, ensure they share the same basename.
 >      - For example: `01.png, 01.txt`, `02.jpg, 02.txt`, etc.
 >  - Supported image types: `.png` `.jpg` `.jpeg` `.jfif` `.jpg_large` `.webp` `.bmp` `.gif`